 For a pure restoration, Hanse could have taken the bunkers out, but in a way, that would have been less historically reverent.
 “Every championship that has ever been played there,” he explains, “there have been bunkers in the fairway.”
 So instead he encouraged the club to relocate the bunkers to the left side, where they now serve a classic strategic purpose.
 The closer you play to them, the better your angle into the green.
-As it stands, the 1st hole at Southern Hills may not be a complete Maxwell original, but it tells a coherent strategic story.
+As it stands, the 1st hole at Southern Hills may not be a Maxwell original, but it tells a coherent strategic story.

 Before/after of the 1st hole at Southern Hills, courtesy of the club.
 Photo credits: Clyde Chrisman and Mike Klemme

-On the 7th, Hanse dealt with a similar set of quandaries.
+On No. 7, Hanse dealt with a similar set of quandaries.
 In 1936, the hole turned uphill and sharply to the left, to a green hard by a boundary.
 By the 1960s, the club had moved the green to the right and down the hill, making the hole a straightaway par 4 of about 380 yards.
 A hardline restorationist might have insisted on recovering the old design, but Hanse demurred.
 On the other side of the property line that abutted Maxwell’s green, there was now a busy urban thoroughfare.
 “In this day and age,” Hanse says, “as litigious a society as we live in, there are very few golf architects who are going to move a green closer to a boundary.”

-Besides, he liked another option: pushing the green back about 40 yards and pressing it against the creek that runs up the right side of the hole.
+Besides, he liked another option: pushing the green back about 40 yards and pressing it against a creek that runs up the right side of the hole.
 The new 7th is still basically straight, but the water affects play on both the drive and the approach.
 If you hedge left off the tee, to the high, safe half of the fairway, you face a scary second shot.
 The sidehill lie urges your approach to the right, toward the creek.
 Furthermore, since the green slopes left-to-right, it calls for a shot shape opposite to the lie.
 If, however, you challenge the creek on your drive, the sidehill lie is less severe, the creek not as much in your line, and the cant of the green not as unfriendly to your angle.